mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/adding_vector_data.md

 You might notice we're pulling a string called _"ADMIN"_ out of each vector.
 This will be handly later if we want to know which country it was.

-Next up, let's do some vector selection.
+Later on, we'll do some vector selection.